conda/conda/docs/source/build.rst

       # that use setuptools specific features.
       preserve_egg_dir: yes # (default no)

+      # A regular expression describing files to not install using soft
-      # Don't install a package with softlinks.
-If hard links are not possible
+      # links.
+If hard links are not possible and this is set, the package
-      # and this is set, the package will be installed via copying.
+      # will be installed via copying.
+By default all files are considered
+      # safe for soft linking.
-      no_softlink: yes # (default no)
+      no_softlink: (bin/path1\.py|bin/path2) # Don't softlink bin/path1.py or bin/path2

       # Used instead of build.sh or bld.bat.
 For short build scripts, this can
       # be more convenient.
 You may need to use selectors (see below) to use